Wall Street rises toward more records as Intel and Nvidia rally

 Expectations are high on Wall Street for the Fed to keep cutting interest rates, and a halt in cuts could send stocks tumbling.
 Critics say stock prices have already shot too high and become too expensive, in part because of the heavy bets on continued cuts in rates.

-On Wall Street, Novo Nordisk saw its stock that trades in the United States rise 6.9% after the Danish company said a newly published study showed its once-daily pill version of Wegovy helped people lose significant weight.
-It also said that its Ozempic product reduced the risk of heart attack, stroke and death for patients versus another treatment for people with type 2 diabetes.
+On Wall Street, Novo Nordisk saw its stock that trades in the United States rise 6.3% after the Danish company said a newly published study showed its once-a-day pill version of Wegovy helped people lose significant weight.
+It also said that its Ozempic product reduced the risk of heart attack, stroke and death for patients versus another treatment for some people with type 2 diabetes.

-Meta Platforms was one of the strongest stocks pushing the S&P 500 upward.
-It climbed 1.4% a day after unveiling its latest smart glasses powered by artificial-intelligence technology, which CEO Mark Zuckerberg said could be controlled by barely perceptible movements through a neural wristband.
+Stocks in the cryptocurrency industry also jumped to strong gains, including rises of 7.8% for Coinbase Global, 11.3% for Bullish and 4.9% for Circle Internet Group.
+Bitcoin has climbed above $117,500 following the Fed's cut to interest rates.

 Earlier in the day, FCC Chairman Brendan Carr called Kimmel’s comments “truly sick” and said his agency has a strong case for holding Kimmel, ABC and Disney accountable for spreading misinformation.